insights

 9. Alerts & Notifications

-Think about it: if your delivery delays suddenly spike or inventory drops below a critical threshold, your team shouldn’t have to spot that on their own.
+Let's say that your delivery delays suddenly spike or inventory drops below a critical threshold, your team shouldn’t have to spot that on their own.

 A smart alert whether it’s an on-screen highlight, an email ping or a mobile notification can make all the difference.